rwiankowski/azurepractical/Content/Part1/entraId.md

 ### Users

 In Entra ID, we have three types of users:
-- Cloud Identities - created directly in Entra ID either via the portal graphical interface or programmatically as part of a scripted job
+- Cloud Identities - Created directly in Entra ID either via the portal graphical interface or programmatically as part of a scripted job
-- Synchronised Identities - created in Azure by AD Connect - the WS AD synchronisation tool, which we will cover in the next chapter
+- Synchronised Identities - Created in Azure by AD Connect - the WS AD synchronisation tool, which we will cover in the next chapter
-- Guest Users - created in other Entra ID tenants and invited to your tenant (more on that later in this chapter)
+- Guest Users - Created in other Entra ID tenants and invited to your tenant (more on that later in this chapter)

 *Pro Tip - when you delete a user in Entra ID, it is only soft-deleted and stays in the "bin" for 30 days.
 This feature allows you to recover an account deleted by mistake quickly.
 I've come to appreciate this option more than I'd like*